brggs/brggs.co.uk/content/blog/virtual-coder-dojo/index.md

 description: "Running a CoderDojo online"
 ---

 Today we hosted the first virtual session of the [Bishops Cleeve CoderDojo](https://bc-coderdojo.netlify.com/).
-While we didn't strictly need to, it seemed like a sensible option and also we were curious to see how well it would work.
+While we didn't strictly need to, it seemed like a sensible option given the current coronavirus situation, and also we were curious to see how well it would work.

 We had 5 children (who I'll call ninjas from now on!) join us, all of whom had attended before, as well as 3 mentors.
 We split the session into two parts, beginning with a live stream building one of the projects from the learning paths (which we introduced last session) before finishing with the usual show & tell.